wp-plugins/cp-contact-form-with-paypal/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CP Contact Form with Paypal lets you insert a contact form into a WordPress website and connect it to a PayPal payment.
-Developed by an Official Paypal Parner.
+CP Contact Form with Paypal lets to add a contact form into a WordPress site and connect it to a PayPal payment.
+Created by an Official Paypal Partner.

 == Description ==